rabbitmq/omq/docs/deferred-messages.md

 This only works against **quorum queues**; the broker advertises support for it via the `rabbitmq:deferral-tokens` symbol in the `offered-capabilities` of the ATTACH response.

-`omq` doesn't create deferral tokens itself - parking a message under a token is just a MODIFIED outcome with two annotations, so the existing `--amqp-modify` flag already covers it (see below).
-What `omq` adds is the *retrieval* side: requesting back only the messages parked under given token(s).

 ## Parking a message under a token

 Use `--amqp-modify-rate 100` so every consumed message is settled with the MODIFIED